|

 Hoya carnosa (Wax Plant) - An evergreen clambering vine to 12-15 ft with thick dark-green pointed 2 to 4 inch long ovate leaves.
 The fragrant light pink flowers have a darker star-shaped center and are held in rounded dense clusters in late spring to early summer - though sweet, some feel the fragrance too strong.
 So keep the plant at a distance, the aroma can be enjoyed but walked away from.
 Plant in cool coastal full sun to part sun or bright light shade.
 Give regular water but dislikes overly wet conditions.
 Hardy to 23°F, maybe a little less with some overhead protection and recovers well if top growth damaged by cold.
 Watch for mealy bugs (especially if grown indoors) and golden aphids outdoors.
 This plant from India, Myanmar and south China is also known as the Porcelain plant because the intricate flowers appear to be made of porcelain or Honey Plant because the flowers drip nectar.
 The specific epithet comes from the Latin word 'carnis' meaning "fleshy" or "succulent" in reference to the thick leaves of this species.

-This information about Hoya carnosa displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hoya carnosa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |